Alexa Marques, M.S., M.A.

 Prior to working at Teaneck Creek Conservancy, Alexa worked at various local environment centers and organizations as an environmental educator, youth leadership coordinator, and project manager.

-Alexa is currently pursing dual Master's degrees in Environmental Studies: Environmental Management and Sustainability Science as well as a graduate certificate in Water Resource Management at Montclair Sate University.
+Alexa has a MA in Environmental Studies: Environmental Management and a MS in Sustainability Science as well as a graduate certificate in Water Resource Management from Montclair Sate University.
 She graduated Summa Cum Laude from Ramapo College of New Jersey in 2014 with a BA in Environmental Studies, focused in Environmental Science and Public Policy.
 Alexa has also completed the NJ Learns Keystone Program in Sustainability Education from the Cloud Institute for Sustainability Education as well as Non-Profit Management from Molloy College.

 Board of Directors